 phpDocumentor will look in the current working directory for the configuration file and use its contents to determine options such as where your project files are and where to output your documentation.

-And last but not least, you can even specify an alternate location for your 'phpdoc.xml' using the '--config' command-line option.
+- You can even specify an alternate location for your 'phpdoc.xml' using the '--config' command-line option.

 For more information on the options and format supported by the configuration it is best to consult the configuration reference.